Steph-Chong/scores/docs/paper.md

 \pagebreak

-# 1 Statement of Need
+# Statement of Need

 Labelled, n-dimensional data is widely used in many scientific fields.
 The Earth system science community makes heavy use of physics-based and machine learning models, both to process observations (such as identifying land use from satellite data) and to make predictions about the future (such as forecasting the weather).
 These models, predictions and forecasts undergo verification and evaluation to assess their correctness.

 The purpose of `scores` is (a) to mathematically verify and validate models and predictions and (b) to foster research into new scores and metrics.

 `scores` handles dimensionality and weighting (e.g. latitude weighting) more effectively than commonly-used data science packages.
-While there are existing open source Python packages for verifying labelled n-dimensional data (see section 1.4), none of these packages offer all of the key benefits of `scores`.
+While there are existing open source Python packages for verifying labelled n-dimensional data (see "Related Software Packages" below), none of these packages offer all of the key benefits of `scores`.

-## 1.1 Key Benefits of `scores`
+## Key Benefits of `scores`

 In order to meet the needs of researchers and other users, `scores` provides the following key benefits.

-### 1.1.1 Data Handling
+### Data Handling

 - Works with labelled, n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly used for:
   - gridded Earth system data (e.g. numerical weather prediction models)